Professional

 Adding new authentication methods

 1. Click New.
-The Add authentication type dialog opens.
+The Add authentication method dialog opens.

-2. From the Select authentication type drop-down menu, choose the desired authentication type.
+2. From the Select authentication method drop-down, choose the authentication type you want to add.
 If you select API key, use the Add to drop-down to select whether to add the key to the request header, cookie, or query parameter.

 3. Add a unique Label for the authentication method.